 If possible, use brightly coloured garden furniture and keep plants and shrubs cut back from paths and patios, and try to avoid planting shrubs with thorns or spiked ends.
 Wearing overspecs or a hat with a wide brim will help reduce glare from sunlight, the overspecs can also protect your eyes from injury from plants or plant supports.

 If you have little or no useful vision, use landmarks to help with orientation; wind chimes can help identify certain places or a raised edge along the side of paths will help identify where the path ends and the lawn or border begins.
-Use a range of hedging and fencing for different areas of the garden so that each boundary feels different and avoid steps if possible ‑ a slope is better; if steps are unavoidable, provide a handrail and a change of surface to indicate that you are approaching steps.
+Use a range of hedging and fencing for different areas of the garden so that each boundary feels different.
 Try to adjust the width of your borders so that you can reach to the back of the border without risking stepping on plants.

 RNIB publishes a wonderful guide to gardening in two volumes.
 The Getting on with Gardening guides are packed with tried-and-tested techniques gathered from years of working with visually impaired gardeners.
 Visit RNIB's website to order your copy.